 RULES OF ORDER

-The President, or in their absence, the Vice-President, shall chair at all central general membership meetings of the Local Union.
-In the absence of both the President and the Vice-President, the Secretary-Treasurer shall act as President, and in his absence, the Local shall choose a President pro-tem.
+The President, or in their absence, the Vice-President, shall chair at all general membership meetings of the Local Union.
+In the absence of both the President and the Vice-President, the Secretary-Treasurer shall act as President, and in their absence, the Local shall choose a President pro-tem.

 No member, except the Chairperson of a committee making a report or the mover of a resolution, shall speak more than five minutes, or more than once on the same questions without the consent of the meeting or until all who wish to speak have had an opportunity.
 Chairpersons and movers of a resolution shall be limited to fifteen minutes, except with the consent of the meeting.